-The level of dispersion in market betas has a profound impact on optimized portfolios, with greater dispersion leading to lower levels of diversification.
+The level of dispersion in market betas has a profound impact on optimized portfolios.
 This manifests the sentiment that the opportunities to diversify disappear in a crisis, since betas in the US market have tended to be more dispersed in turbulent periods.
 At any given time, the betas we use in practice reflect the state of the market and estimation error.
 We construct better betas by measuring and mitigating the excess dispersion that arises from estimation error, leading to mean-variance optimized portfolios that are more accurate and better diversified.
 The ideas in this presentation were developed in collaboration with Alex Papanicolaou, Alex Shkolnik and Simge Ulucam.

 Lisa Goldberg, PhD, Director of Research, Aperio Group